isomerpages/enterprisesg-cpso/_product-safety-tips/2e-safety-tips-for-storing-household-chemicals.md

 *General*:
 * Read the product label and take note of dangers that the chemical may pose.
 * Do not reuse empty containers or repack chemicals into other containers.
-Other containers may be made with materials that is designed to safely store chemicals.
+Other containers may not be made with materials that can safely store chemicals.
 If not properly labelled, it may lead to mistaken use or accidental consumption.
 * Help your children understand the dangers of chemicals and the importance of proper use and handling.
 * Consider [Green Label](https://www.sgls.sec.org.sg/sgls-standard.php){:target="_blank"} certified products that have been tested to meet specific environmental and health prerequisites such as reduced toxicity and biodegradability.